Removing State from Network Functions

 The Role of Non-Proprietary Hardware

-We have seen a significant technological evolution where network functions can run in software on non-proprietary commodity hardware, whether a grey box or white box deployment model.
-Taking network functions from a physical appliance and putting them into a virtual appliance is only half the battle.
+We have seen a significant technological evolution, where network functions can run in software on non-proprietary commodity hardware, whether in a grey box or white box deployment model.
+However, taking network functions from a physical appliance and putting them into a virtual appliance is only half the battle.

-The move to software provides the on-demand elastically and scale of network security components and quick recovery from failures.
-However, we are still hindered by one major factor – the state that each network function needs to process.
+The move to software provides network security components’ on-demand elasticity and scale and quick recovery from failures.
+However, one major factor still hinders us—the state that each network function needs to process.

 The Tights Coupling of State

 We still face challenges created by the tight coupling of the state and processing for each network function, be it virtual firewalls, load balancer scaling, intrusion protection system (IPS), or even distributed firewalls closer to the workloads for dynamic workload scaling use cases.
-Having the state tightly coupled with the network functions limits the network functions’ agility, scalability, and failure recovery.
+The state is tightly coupled with the network functions, limiting the network functions’ agility, scalability, and failure recovery.

 Compounded by this, we have seen an increase in network complexity.
 The rise of the public cloud and the emergence of hybrid and multi-cloud has made data center connectivity more complicated and critical than ever.